firetxelo/CDRTelegramBot/README.md

 This is a bot that receive commands via Telegram and execute querys on a Zabbix Server.

-You can check your active problems, viu graphs and more.
+You can check your active problems, view graphs and more.

 Instalation: